jorisvddonk/future-battlegrounds/README.md

 # Collision detection

 Collision detection between bullets and spaceships will be implemented as a simple point-circle check at first (is the bullet position within X coordinates of a spaceship's center position?), however the intention is to extend it to line-circle (does the line segment describing the bullet trajectory for this timestep collide with a circle of X coordinates in size centered on the spaceship's origin) and eventually to line-line (does the line segment describing the bullet trajectory for this timestep collide with any of the line segments describing the spaceship's polygonal shape).

+# IFF

+To allow various games and gameplay modes to be implemented, whenever you spawn a spaceship you may declare an IFF ("Identify Friend and Foe") string.
+Your weapons will not damage or interact with spaceships with the same IFF as you have.
+If you declared no IFF when spawning your ship, your IFF will be automatically set and be unique to your ship.

+# Future (heh) work

+The following things are considered, and may be specifoed, elaborated on or implemented in the future:

+- Server Federation
+- Autoscaling and migration of servers based on spatial subdivision (quad trees? sectors?)
+- Restricted visibility; sonar?
+- Gravity wells
+- Custom ships (custom polygons, ships assembled from a set of weapons and components)
+- Public chat, IFF chat
+- Objects with collision detection and optional physics
+- Spatial annotations (allow clients to draw lines and polygons on the battlefield, both publicly and within an IFF, which cannot be interacted with)
+- "God Mode": allow clients using a godmode secret token to warp ships and objects anywhere